unifirejs/unifire/docs/README.md

 * __Unopinionated Actions__ Combine sync and async mutations in a single action.
 Unifire will call the right subscribers at the right time, batched as efficiently as possible.
 * __Code Splitting__ Register additional store modules at runtime.
 * __Framework-Agnostic__ Unifire works with anything.
 See the Integrations docs for pre-made framwork integrations.
+* __Flexible__ Unifire and its framework integrations provide explicit support for both single-store global setups and per-component one-off stores.
 * __Extensions__ Unifire is easy to extend.
 Check out the extensions docs for available modules.

 ### Influences